yas033/pa1-utf8/README.md

 Substring of the first 6 code points: "My 🐩’s"
 Code points as decimal numbers: 77 121 32 128041 8217 115 32 110 97 109 101 32 105 115 32 69 114 100 337 115 46
 Animal emojis: 🐩
+Next Character of Codepoint at Index 1: N
 ```

 You can also test the contents of _files_ by using the `<` operator: